106 Humans, the Environment, and Sustainability (4)

 283 Seminar in Alaska (4)

 The natural laboratory of SE Alaska, together with collaborations with local experts and native elders, provides opportunities for students to gain hands-on experience with environmental issues.
 Emphasis will be placed on understanding the complexity of environmental issues and the interdisciplinary nature of the search for appropriate solutions.
 May be repeated for credit as topics change.
 Course fee required.
-Offered selected summers.
+Offered intermittently.

 304 Environmental Ethics (4)